adxtya-codes/UCF-Agri-Website-Bot/DEPLOYMENT.md

    - Tap "Link a Device"
    - Scan the QR code from the terminal

-3. **Session persistence**: The WhatsApp session is saved in `.wwebjs_auth` and will persist across container restarts.
+3. **Session**: The WhatsApp session is NOT persisted.
+You will need to scan the QR code each time the container is deployed or restarted.

 ## Accessing the Dashboard